zackmdavis/Less_Wrong_Drafts/and_all_the_shoggoths_merely_players.md

 **Doomimir**: More or less.

-**Simplicia**: We agree that contemporary AI techniques are not a magic box with a goal slot. _I_ think we should be looking at contemporary techniques and their likely future extensions, and figuring out how to make them safe and useful, bearing in mind the danger implied by our theories which suggest that the limiting case of arbitrarily powerful AI should look more like the magic box.
+**Simplicia**: I assume we agree that contemporary AI techniques are not a magic box with a goal slot. _I_ think we should be looking at contemporary techniques and their likely future extensions, and figuring out how to make them safe and useful, bearing in mind the danger implied by our theories which suggest that the superintelligence at the end of time will look more like the magic box.
 I think that _you_ think that I'm retarded for having any hope at all that likely future extensions of contemporary techniques could be made safe.

 **Doomimir**: Again, more or less.
 The lack of an explicit "goal slot" in your neural network doesn't mean it's not doing any dangerous optimization; it just means you don't know what it is.
 And your mother would seem to agree that you're—